Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/blue-green-deployment.md

 At this stage is required to perfor the following action to deploy the new green cluster in co-existence with the blue one.

-1. Run again the flow mentioned [here](./05-network-lz.md), with the following configuration in the file "Scenarios\AKS-Secure-Baseline-PrivateCluster\Terraform\05-Network-LZ\app-gateway.tf"
+1. Run the flow mentioned [here](../AKS-Secure-Baseline-PrivateCluster/Terraform/05-network-lz.md) again, with the following configuration in the file "Scenarios\AKS-Secure-Baseline-PrivateCluster\Terraform\05-Network-LZ\app-gateway.tf"

 ```
 locals {